MrPio/Scheda-D-D-5e-Backend/README.md

 The `timer` observable is used to prevent starvation when waiting for a player response through websocket.
 If the player answers or disconnects instead, the timer is interrupted using the `takeUntil` function, which interrupts the timer emission before it reaches the abort `Subject`.

 This is implemented in the [`/src/websocket/websocket.ts`](/src/websocket/websocket.ts) directory.

+<a name="Docker"></a>
+## 🐋 Docker

+The project is containerized using Docker and Docker Compose.
+In particular, the `docker.api` file contains the instructions for containerizing the API server, while the `docker.websocket` file outlines the process of containerizing the WebSocket server.
+Additionally, the `docker-compose.yml` file contains also instructions for creating containers dedicated to the Postgres and Redis databases.
+These containers are based on public images sourced from Docker Hub.

+### The following commands are to be used to start the four containers:
+- Build API container with image tag **api_img**: `docker build -t api_img -f .\Dockerfile.api .`
+- Build Websocket containerwith image tag **websocket_img**: `docker build -t websocket_img -f .\Dockerfile.websocket .`
+- `docker-compose up -d`

+In the `compose up` **-d option**, or "detached" mode, enables the creation and initiation of containers that run in the background, thus freeing up the terminal for other tasks.

 <a name="Technologiesused"></a>
 ## ⚙️ Technologies used